 - Develop and Deliver the MVP: Concentrate on implementing the key functionalities identified during the planning stage.
 This initial version should be fully functional and ready for user testing.
 Consider Agile project management methods for iterative development.

-- Refine and Iterate: Prioritise and incorporate user feedback into the next iteration.
-This cycle of building, testing, gathering feedback, and refining is repeated throughout the development process.
+- Refine and Iterate: Use feedback to improve the next iteration.
+Repeat building, testing, getting feedback, and refining throughout development.

 Step 3: Incremental Delivery: